rwc3030/nickyp_music_tools_vocal_architect_1001/architect_notes.md

 ### Unresolved Issues
 - Bug in harmony generation at maximum harmony level.
 - UI update delay after initiating harmony generation process.

+### Final Check of Documentation
+- All project documentation has been reviewed and updated to reflect the current status of the project, ensuring consistency and clarity across all files.